John Downing Edwards

 Brief Life History of John Downing

 When John Downing Edwards was born on 31 March 1829, in Brown, Ohio, United States, his father, James Alexander Edwards, was 29 and his mother, Nancy Tucker Jacobs, was 26.
 He married Evaline Amanda Ann Parker on 7 November 1850, in Brown, Ohio, United States.
 They were the parents of at least 8 sons and 1 daughter.
-He lived in Iowa Township, Doniphan, Kansas, United States in 1870 and Princeville, Peoria, Illinois, United States in 1900.
+He lived in Iowa Township, Doniphan, Kansas, United States in 1870 and Princeville, Peoria, Illinois, United States for about 20 years.
 He died on 5 July 1912, in Peoria, Peoria, Illinois, United States, at the age of 83, and was buried in Princeville, Peoria, Illinois, United States.

 Photos and Memories (4)